davidbeckonline/davidbeckonline-site/content/post/2022-08_Bondensee-Python.md

 ## Analyzing the level of Lake Bodensee with Python

 **In this post I want to discuss a data analysis experiment I recently ran.
 The goal was to use AWS SageMaker and Python to visualize public data.
 This post is structured as follows: First, I am going to explain the goal.
 Then, I will briefly describe the setup.
-After that, I approached the analysis.**
+After that, you will find a step by step guide showing how I approached the analysis.**

+A short summary of my outcomes can be found on Twitter.

+{{< tweet user="davidbeckonline" id="1561425516460052481" >}}

 ### Gaol